 The immediate parent company is HoldCo, a Jersey registered company.
-The ultimate controlling party is Graham J Tuckwell through his majority shareholding in ETFSL.
-ETFSL is the parent company of HoldCo.
+Following completion of the acquisition which included HoldCo on 11 April 2018 the ultimate controlling party is WisdomTree Investments, Inc. Prior to 11 April 2018 Graham Tuckwell was the ultimate controlling party of HoldCo through his majority shareholding in ETF Securities Limited.